Keyboard shortcuts

 Coalition observabilityAt least one honest replayer can read every component’s commit log

-Accurate aggregated attributionEvery spanned upstream honest AND confluence honest
+Accurate aggregated attributionEvery spanned upstream honest AND composite organism honest

-Coalition livenessEvery referenced citizen’s liveness AND every referenced confluence’s liveness
+Coalition livenessEvery referenced member’s liveness AND every referenced composite organism’s liveness

 The decomposition is the point.
 A coalition that misbehaves at one tier degrades the guarantee dependent on that tier; it does not collapse everything.